crystal-lang/rfcs/0002-execution-contexts.md

 3. A scheduler will handle its queue and immediately go to sleep whenever the queue is empty (waiting for events on the event loop).
 4. We can’t target a specific thread or scheduler when spawning a fiber: it’s either sent to a thread (including the current one) or to the current thread.

-> In the current MT model the words scheduler and thread are almost interchangeable.
+Basically, the words scheduler and thread are almost interchangeable in the current MT model.

 ```mermaid
 flowchart LR